Skip to main content

 3. Describe any other experience or experiences you may have had learning about or protecting wildlife or the environment.

-4. What do you hope to gain from attending the Family Nature Summit under Saguaro Skies in southern Arizona?
+4. What do you hope to gain from attending the Family Nature Summit near New River Gorge in West Virginia?

 5. How do you plan to have a future impact on the environment, either right where you live or anywhere in the world?